 When someone mentions the call of a seabird, I’m sure lots of people picture a big gull waking you up at a ridiculous hour on your coastal getaway, but I could listen to the birds here for hours.

 A gannet catching the early morning sunshine

 I could spend hours walking along the clifftops of Bempton soaking it all up, the sea, the flowers and the birds, the mixing of one of, if not the favourite location of mine with wildlife photography is only a recipe for success.
-(Fun fact: flowing water releases negative ions which upon arrival to our bloodstream produce biochemical reactions that increase the levels of serotonin! - perhaps why I love the coast so much).

 Although I love being in nature no matter what, I love it even more when there are plenty of photographic opportunities and Bempton has them aplenty.
 If you visit Bempton around this time of year you are certain to see a range of seabirds; gannets, kittiwakes, razorbills, guillemots, fulmars, puffins and herring gulls and if you’re lucky… barn owls, long eared owls and peregrines (I also saw my first ever great skua on my most recent visit!).
 Whilst you’d be very fortunate to even get a picture of the latter few, there are copious opportunities to get some great photos of Bempton’s usual suspects.

 Heavily cropped picture of my first British long eared owl!

 Aren't puffins just gorgeous?

 Gannets are definitely one of my favourites, with wingspans as wide as 180cm, they are dinosaurs of the sea, often soaring past at head height allowing you to snap away and get some great shots.
 Not only is it the variety of birds that makes Bempton so fantastic for photographers, but it also allows you to experiment with different shots and build up your portfolio with a range of different styles.